aegisfoundry/NimbleKB/docs/general/app-crashes-on-startup.md

 - This will check the system for bad sectors on the drive, but this will take some time, especially if there are a lot of bad sectors to process.
 - If bad sectors are found, the hard drive on the system is failing.
 - If any bad sectors are found, you can try to remove and re-install the Nimble application, but if this works, it is only temporary because the hard drive is failing.
 6. (Windows Only) Reset the PC in case something on the operating system is corrupted.
-This will erase all data on the system and can take several hours.
+> This will erase all data on the system and can take several hours.
+Resetting a PC is a last resort, and should NEVER be done on a back-office computer or any other non-Register device!!!